ursatile/css4eng/103-how-css-works.md

 CSS, fundamentally, allows us to do three things:

-1. Select an element, or elements, on a web page.
+1. Target an element, or elements, on a web page.
 2. Choose a property which is relevant to that element.
 3. Assign that property to a value, which controls how the browser will display it.